Free no-obligation site survey · Nationwide coverage Contact Us

 Asbestos cement across Lincolnshire’s farms and estates

-Lincolnshire is farming country, and its agricultural buildings, grain stores, machinery sheds and livestock housing among them, made heavy use of profiled asbestos cement through the 1960s, 1970s and 1980s.
+Lincolnshire is farming country.
+Its agricultural buildings, grain stores, machinery sheds and livestock housing made heavy use of profiled asbestos cement through the 1960s, 1970s and 1980s.
 The industrial estates in and around Lincoln carry the same material on older workshops and units.
 After decades of east-coast weather, many of these roofs share the same condition: eroded surfaces, moss, hairline crazing, damp staining at laps and fixings.
-Structurally they often have life left in them; the surface is the problem, and the surface is exactly what encapsulation addresses.
+Structurally they often have life left in them.
+The surface is the problem, and the surface is exactly what encapsulation addresses.

 The encapsulation process, step by step

-First, the survey, covered below.
-Then controlled cleaning: no abrasive blasting and no aggressive pressure washing, because scouring an asbestos surface releases fibres.
-Biological growth is treated and cleared, minor defects are repaired, loose fixings are dealt with and fragile roof lights are managed safely.
+First, the survey.
+We cover that below.
+Then controlled cleaning.
+No abrasive blasting and no aggressive pressure washing, because scouring an asbestos surface releases fibres.
+We treat and clear biological growth, repair minor defects, deal with loose fixings and manage fragile roof lights safely.
 The encapsulant coating system then goes on to the specified thickness, sealing the porous cement, locking down fibre release and restoring a weathertight surface.
-The work is done from outside, with the building below typically remaining in use throughout.
+We do the work from outside, with the building below typically remaining in use throughout.

 The jobs we turn down

 We decline to encapsulate roofs that have passed the point where a coating is honest engineering.
 That includes sheets that are extensively cracked or holed, delaminating, soft or friable, and roofs where edges and fixing points are crumbling away.
 It also includes buildings with suspect frames or purlins, and sites with demolition or redevelopment planned, where the spend would be wasted.
-Those roofs need removal under proper controls by an appropriate contractor, and our survey report will say so in writing.
-A coating company that never recommends removal is not advising you; it is selling to you.
+Those roofs need removal under proper controls by an appropriate contractor.
+Our survey report will say so in writing.
+A coating company that never recommends removal is not advising you.
+It is selling to you.

 Where encapsulation fits your duty to manage